Administrator

 The supply voltage must be about 3V higher than the regulator output.
 So you can use a 7815 if you have an 18VDC adapter to power it with, or you can use a 7812 with a 15VDC adapter.

+Be aware that amount of heat produced by a regulator depends on both current consumption and voltage drop, so if you use an 18V input source, it's very important to heat sink your 7809's.
 Also, are they really LM809's?
 Those aren't voltage regulators, they're microprocessor reset circuits.
 You want LM7809, LM7812, etc. (The LM prefix isn't crucial, so 7809 or L7809's or some other variation is fine.)
-You can use 78L09 instead if you won't use more than 100 mA from each regulator.
+You can use 78L09 instead if you won't use more than 100 mA from each regulator. |

 In reply to this post by Hozy31

 Yes, that will be a problem.
 The caps near the charge pump should be rated for at least 24V.
 If you increase the input voltage, then the filter caps on the input voltage (top left on the layout) also have to be rated higher than your input voltage.
+In general, I recommend using electrolytics rated for at least twice the voltage you expect them to see. |

 Ok, Thanks so much for the info.
 Thought i was running up against a problem there.
 And sorry i do mean LM7809s just a typo.
 This is my first build that doesn't use 9v so have always bought 16v electro caps because they were slightly cheaper and generally smaller.
 This might also suggest why i have a couple of Madbean builds in the dodgy pile recently.
 Lesson learnt.